Our Guide to

 Best time to visit Ethiopia

-Ethiopia can be visited throughout the year, the most popular months being October through to January.
+An Ethiopia safari holiday can be enjoyed throughout the year, the most popular months being October through to January.
 There is a wide variation to the climate because of the vast geographic differences.
 Bale mountain peaks receive snowfall whilst the Danakil Desert can have daytime temperatures of 50 degrees and higher.

 Conservation in Ethiopia